kyledhebert/ExquisiteCorpse/README.md

 The application looks for the MusixMatch API key in a text file called mmapikey.txt.
 The Twitter Consumer Key and Consumer Secret need to be located in a file called twitterkeys.txt.
 Both files should be placed in the root of the webapp directory.

-In order for the app to run on Google App Engine you will need to add a file called app-engine.xml to the WEB-INF directory.
+In order for the app to run on Google App Engine you will need to add your app-engine.xml file to the WEB-INF directory.
 Learn more about running a Java app on App Engine here: https://cloud.google.com/appengine/docs/java/gettingstarted/ui_and_code

 #Dependencies
 - jMusixMatch (https://github.com/sachin-handiekar/jMusixMatch)